GregRos/Imms/Readme.md

 **Imms** provides the following set collections:

   1. **ImmSet**, which is an equality-based set that uses hashing, similarly to `HashSet` (except that it is immutable, of course).
-  2. **ImmOrderedSet**, which is a comparison-based set that stores elements in order.
+  2. **ImmSortedSet**, which is a comparison-based set that stores elements in order.
 Supports additional operations, such as retrieval by sort order index.

 Both sets support the following various set-theoretic operations.
 These operations accept an `IEnumerable<T>`, but are actually significantly faster when the input collection is of the same type and uses the same membership semantics.
 The sets support the following: